Top La. football recruit Arch Manning commits to University of Texas

 NEW ORLEANS - Arch Manning, a member of the famous football family and highly recruited Louisiana athlete, has committed to playing ball at the University of Texas.

-Manning, who played football at Isidore Newman School in New Orleans, announced his decision Thursday.
+Manning, who plays football at Isidore Newman School in New Orleans, announced his decision Thursday.

 Committed to the University of Texas. #HookEm pic.twitter.com/jHYbjBaF5K— Arch Manning (@ArchManning) June 23, 2022